 —Travis Kalanick is the founder of a start-up that lets people order up a car service from a cellphone.
 Recently, the 34-year-old found himself in the driver's seat.
 Several major venture-capital firms were vying to fund Uber, his fledgling company.
-While presenting his business plan at the offices of Benchmark Capital, Mr. Recently, I’ve received an increasing number of emails from “business people” looking for advice on how to get a job at a startup.
+While presenting his business plan at the offices of Benchmark Capital, Mr. Hot to get a job at a startup if you aren't a developer.
+Recently, I’ve received an increasing number of emails from “business people” looking for advice on how to get a job at a startup.

 Most have the same story, “I could go work at a big company, but want to join a startup.
 One problem: I don’t know where to start the process.”
 Everyone knows how to get their foot in the door at an investment bank - just apply online.
-Hot to get a job at a startup if you aren't a developer
+Start-ups Rejected By Y Combinator (And Investors) Flock To YC Reject - Tomio Geron - Social Markets.